 PacketCable security spans the entire PacketCable architecture.
-The PacketCable Architecture 1.5 Technical Report [1] defines the overall PacketCable architecture, as well as the system elements, interfaces, and functional requirements for the entire PacketCable network.
+The PacketCable Architecture Technical Report [1] define the overall PacketCable architecture, as well as the system elements, interfaces, and functional requirements for the entire PacketCable network.
 These and all PacketCable specifications can be found at www.packetcable.com.